connect2robiul/irobiul.github.io/aboutMe.md

 ## 🐛 About Me

 Hello Internet, I am Robiul living in Innopolis, Russia from Bangladesh.
 I have a lot of wish lists and I am too lazy to execute or don’t find any opportunity to execute.
-And most importantly, I am a happy Single Man trying to do some productive thing.
+And most importantly, I am a happy Single Man because of <<_Hetro- Mono - Sapio - Demi_>> and trying to do some productive thing.
 I am more like a gossiping person and to make suitable gossip just message me on Slowly have ID RP87LX or email me at connect2robiul@pm.me for random discussion.

 ## 📚 Self publish Book